robbfountain/ledmatrix/README.md

             "enabled": true,
             "preferred_source": "ytm",
             "YTM_COMPANION_URL": "http://YOUR_YTMD_IP_ADDRESS:PORT", // e.g., "http://localhost:9863" or "http://192.168.1.100:9863"
-            "POLLING_INTERVAL_SECONDS": 2
+            "POLLING_INTERVAL_SECONDS": 1
         }
         ```

 3.  **Initial Authentication & Token Storage:**
-    *   The first time you run `display_controller.py` after enabling YTM, it will attempt to register itself with the YTMD Companion Server.
+    *   The first time you run ` python3 src/authenticate_ytm.py` after enabling YTM, it will attempt to register itself with the YTMD Companion Server.
     *   You will see log messages in the terminal prompting you to **approve the "LEDMatrixController" application within the YouTube Music Desktop app.** You typically have 30 seconds to do this.
-    *   Once approved, an authentication token is saved to your `config/config.json`.
+    *   Once approved, an authentication token is saved to your `config/ytm_auth.json`.

-4.  **File Permissions for Token Saving (Important if running as a specific user e.g., `ledpi`):**
-    *   If the script (e.g., `display_controller.py` or the systemd service) runs as a user like `ledpi`, that user needs permission to write the authentication token to `config/config.json`.
-    *   Execute the following commands, replacing `ledpi` if you use a different user:
-        ```bash
-        sudo chown ledpi:ledpi /home/ledpi/LEDMatrix/config /home/ledpi/LEDMatrix/config/config.json
-        sudo chmod 664 /home/ledpi/LEDMatrix/config/config.json
-        sudo chmod 775 /home/ledpi/LEDMatrix/config
-        ```
     *   This ensures the `ledpi` user owns the config directory and file, and has the necessary write permissions.

 **Troubleshooting:**
 *   "No authorized companions" in YTMD: Ensure you've approved the `LEDMatrixController` in YTMD settings after the first run.
 *   Connection errors: Double-check the `YTM_COMPANION_URL` in `config.json` matches what YTMD's companion server is set to.
-*   Permission denied saving token: Ensure you've run the `chown` and `chmod` commands above.